Are you an adviser? Go to Unbiased Pro

 What are the pros of investing in your pension?

-A pension is basically a long-term investment plan with tax relief.
+A pension is basically a long-term investment plan with the added benefit of tax relief on your contributions, equivalent to the rate of income tax that you pay.

 Most pensions today are defined contribution schemes (though some employers offer salary-related defined benefit schemes, mainly in the public sector).